Peytonjohnhall/NationalIQScores/ReadMe.md

 Data Manipulation:

 - Changed character vector/string value from "Türkiye" to "Turkey" for compatibility with "joinCountryData2Map" function from the "rworldmap" package (row 76, column 2).

+- Changed character vector/string value from "Congo" to "Democratic Republic of the Congo" for compatibility with "joinCountryData2Map" function from the "rworldmap" package (row 173, column 2).

+- Changed character vector/string value from "Congo Republic" to "Republic of the Congo" for compatibility with "joinCountryData2Map" function from the "rworldmap" package (row 177, column 2).